brancz/kube-rbac-proxy/README.md

 Proxy flags:

       --allow-paths strings                         Comma-separated list of paths against which kube-rbac-proxy pattern-matches the incoming request.
 If the request doesn't match, kube-rbac-proxy responds with a 404 status code.
 If omitted, the incoming request path isn't checked.
 Cannot be used with --ignore-paths.
+      --auth-header-groups-field-name string        The name of the field inside a http(2) request header to tell the upstream server about the user's groups (default "x-remote-groups")
+      --auth-header-groups-field-separator string   The separator string used for concatenating multiple group names in a groups header field's value (default "|")
+      --auth-header-user-field-name string          The name of the field inside a http(2) request header to tell the upstream server about the user's name (default "x-remote-user")
       --auth-token-audiences strings                Comma-separated list of token audiences to accept.
 By default a token does not have to have any specific audience.
 It is recommended to set a specific audience.
       --config-file string                          Configuration file to configure kube-rbac-proxy.
       --ignore-paths strings                        Comma-separated list of paths against which kube-rbac-proxy pattern-matches the incoming request.
 If the requst matches, it will proxy the request without performing an authentication or authorization check.
 Cannot be used with --allow-paths.
       --oidc-ca-file string                         If set, the OpenID server's certificate will be verified by one of the authorities in the oidc-ca-file, otherwise the host's root CA set will be used.
       --oidc-clientID string                        The client ID for the OpenID Connect client, must be set if oidc-issuer-url is set.
-      --oidc-groups-claim string           Identifier of groups in JWT claim, by default set to 'groups' (default "groups") --oidc-groups-prefix string          If provided, all groups will be prefixed with this value to prevent conflicts with other authentication strategies.
+      --oidc-groups-claim string                    Identifier of groups in JWT claim, by default set to 'groups' (default "groups")
+      --oidc-groups-prefix string                   If provided, all groups will be prefixed with this value to prevent conflicts with other authentication strategies.
       --oidc-issuer string                          The URL of the OpenID issuer, only HTTPS scheme will be accepted.
 If set, it will be used to verify the OIDC JSON Web Token (JWT).
-      --oidc-sign-alg stringArray          Supported signing algorithms, default RS256 (default [RS256]) --oidc-username-claim string         Identifier of the user in JWT claim, by default set to 'email' (default "email") --proxy-endpoints-port int           The port to securely serve proxy-specific endpoints (such as '/healthz').
+      --oidc-sign-alg stringArray                   Supported signing algorithms, default RS256 (default [RS256]) --oidc-username-claim string                  Identifier of the user in JWT claim, by default set to 'email' (default "email")
+      --proxy-endpoints-port int                    The port to securely serve proxy-specific endpoints (such as '/healthz').
 Uses the host from the '--secure-listen-address'.
       --upstream string                             The upstream URL to proxy to once requests have successfully been authenticated and authorized.
       --upstream-ca-file string                     The CA the upstream uses for TLS connection.
 This is required when the upstream uses TLS and its own CA certificate
       --upstream-client-cert-file string            If set, the client will be used to authenticate the proxy to upstream.
 Requires --upstream-client-key-file to be set, too.
       --upstream-client-key-file string             The key matching the certificate from --upstream-client-cert-file.
 If set, requires --upstream-client-cert-file to be set, too.
       --upstream-force-h2c                          Force h2c to communicate with the upstream.
 This is required when the upstream speaks h2c(http/2 cleartext - insecure variant of http/2) only.
 For example, go-grpc server in the insecure mode, such as helm's tiller w/o TLS, speaks h2c only

 Legacy kube-rbac-proxy [DEPRECATED] flags:

-      --auth-header-fields-enabled                  When set to true, kube-rbac-proxy adds auth-related fields to the headers of http requests sent to the upstream
-      --auth-header-groups-field-name string        The name of the field inside a http(2) request header to tell the upstream server about the user's groups (default "x-remote-groups")
-      --auth-header-groups-field-separator string   The separator string used for concatenating multiple group names in a groups header field's value (default "|")
-      --auth-header-user-field-name string          The name of the field inside a http(2) request header to tell the upstream server about the user's name (default "x-remote-user")
-      --client-ca-file string                       If set, any request presenting a client certificate signed by one of the authorities in the client-ca-file is authenticated with an identity corresponding to the CommonName of the client certificate.
       --kubeconfig string              Path to a kubeconfig file, specifying how to connect to the API server.
 If unset, in-cluster configuration will be used
       --secure-listen-address string   The address the kube-rbac-proxy HTTPs server should listen on.

 Global flags: